 With brick-and-mortar schools closing down across the nation and the globe due to the COVID-19 pandemic, students are left without many of the most important learning materials they had access to previously.
 Books in print form are one such loss.

 As a result, ebooks and audiobooks have become key for kids learning at home.
-More than 10,000 schools have adopted OverDrive Education’s Sora K-12 student reading app since the national emergency was declared on March 13, bringing the total to over 26,000 worldwide.
+More than 10,000 schools have adopted OverDrive Education (opens in new tab)’s Sora (opens in new tab) K-12 student reading app since the national emergency was declared on March 13, bringing the total to over 26,000 worldwide.

 “We remain steadfast in our commitment to building capacity in school libraries while students are learning from home,” said Eleanor Friedman, Supervisor of School Library System at Southern Westchester BOCES in New York.
 “Our partnership with OverDrive Education has allowed our school libraries to continue providing service and access to materials for our students, which is our utmost priority.”